PennLINC/coding-interview/index.md

 Storage also costs money.
 Let's go through and delete all the files except the original large *netmats1/2.txt* matrix files for the 200 and 300 resolutions.
 Write code to do this so it can be run automatically.
 Don't delete those subject-level matrices, though!

 ## GitHub
 Save your script (or scripts) as a github repo.
 We should be able to clone your repo and, given that we have the same HCP Data, run your code to save the subject-level matrices, delete the data we don't need, and then generate the results and figure.
 Assume we have the basic [Anaconda](https://www.anaconda.com/products/individual) python packages, but feel free to include a dependency outside of that if you want.
+Finally, add us as collaborators so that we can see your code:

+sydney.covitz@gmail.com
+username: scovitz

+mbertolero@me.com
+username: mb3152

 ### Support or Contact
 Having trouble?
 Email whomever has been facilitating your interview if there are any technical issues.
 If you would prefer interview in a language other than python, please reach out to us.